yrnehli/musicPlayer/README.md

 - MySQL 8
 - Apache

-*Other versions of PHP/MySQL may work, but is not guaranteed.*
+*Other versions of PHP may work, but is not guaranteed.*

 # Installation